DaniqueJ-R/milestone_proj_3/mis/README_notes.md

 installing gunicorn, summernote and heroku

 Heroku
-Deployment to Heroku
+Deployment to Heroku - ffix

 JAVA
-Function allowing notes to flip function to then change colour of note and background at the same time Connecting notes to display on sticky
+Function allowing notes to flip -fix function to then change colour of note and background at the same time - fix Connecting notes to display on sticky - fix

 Python
-updated names and had to wipe db to reformat change Getting Static code to read correctly in django
+updated names and had to wipe db to reformat change - fix Getting Static code to read correctly in django - fix

+Password done page to show if password is in the system, but shwing email is not in system for all email - still

 CSS